eugenebelieve/vector-search-api/README.md

 ```
 <br />

-### Then we are going to make a GET call to our microservice and replace the `<QUERY>` at the end, with our query
+### Then we are going to make a GET request to our microservice and replace the `<QUERY>` at the end of the URL, with our query

 #### `localhost:8000/vectorSearch/<QUERY>`

 ![Alt text](images/navigateur.png)
- It should look like what you see above, we should get a list of results from our GET call.
+ It should look like what you see above, we should get a list of results from our GET request.

- You can always go a step further and transforme this GET into a POST call.
-You know how implement Vector Search, now it's all up to you !
+ You can always go a step further and transforme this GET into a POST request.
+You know how implement Vector Search, now it's all up to you to start building awesome applications :rocket::rocket::rocket:

 ## Thank you ! :)